Lamisil Oral GranulesPronunciation

 Oral reproduction studies have been performed in rabbits and rats at doses up to 300 mg/kg/day [12x to 23x the Maximum Recommended Human Dose (MRHD), in rabbits and rats, respectively, based on body surface area (BSA) comparisons] and have revealed no evidence of impaired fertility or harm to the fetus due to terbinafine.

 After oral administration, terbinafine is present in breast milk of nursing mothers.
 The ratio of terbinafine in milk to plasma is 7:1.
-Treatment with Lamisil Oral Granules is not recommended in nursing mothers.
+Treatment with Lamisil Oral Granules is not recommended in women who are nursing.

-Lamisil Oral Granules was studied in two randomized, active-controlled trials in which 1,021 subjects, 4 to 12 years old, having a clinical diagnosis of tinea capitis confirmed by KOH microscopy were treated with Lamisil Oral Granules at the labeled dose for up to 6 weeks.
+Lamisil Oral Granules was studied in 2 randomized, active-controlled trials in which 1021 subjects, 4 to 12 years old, having a clinical diagnosis of tinea capitis confirmed by potassium hydroxide (KOH) microscopy were treated with Lamisil Oral Granules at the labeled dose for up to 6 weeks.
 The most common adverse events were nasopharyngitis, headache, pyrexia, cough, vomiting, and upper respiratory tract infection [see Adverse Reactions (6.1)].

 Lamisil Oral Granules has not been studied in geriatric patients.

 In patients with renal impairment (creatinine clearance less than or equal to 50 mL/min) the use of Lamisil Oral Granules has not been adequately studied.